derekcheungsa/ai-automation-finance/README.md

 ## License

-AI-Automation-Finance is licensed under the MIT license.
+AI-Automation-Finance is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact